pinkpig777/Chatroom_Monitor_based_on_Sentiment_Analysis/README.md

 ## Usage

+1. run `python main.py`
-1. Access the home page at http://127.0.0.1:5000.
+2. Access the home page at http://127.0.0.1:5000.
-2. Enter your name, room code (if joining a room), and choose to create or join a room.
+3. Enter your name, room code (if joining a room), and choose to create or join a room.
-3. Start chatting.
+4. Start chatting.
 And you can get some advices of your typing.